CodeYourFuture/syllabus-archive/react/lifecycle.md

 Mounting
 --
-These are called when a component is being mounted on the DOM such as:
+These are called when a component is being mounted on the DOM.

 - `constructor()`
 - `componentWillMount()`